IanBelicina/wheel-works/README.md

 ## Design

-CarCar has three moicroservices that interact each have their front and back end built.
+ has three moicroservices that interact each have their front and back end built.

 - Inventory microservice
 - Sales microservice